Skip to main content

 • People starting their first habit journey

-• iPhone users who live on their Lock Screen
+• iPhone users who want to log habits straight from their Home Screen

 • Anyone who likes data without information overload